jonathanduarte/SYNERGY-GB.github.io/_posts/2016-06-08-nuevo-blog-en.md

 ---
 layout: inner
-title: 'We have a new Blog...'
+title: We have a new Blog...
-date: 2016-06-08 13:26:34
+date: 'Wed Jun 08 2016 09:26:34 GMT-0400'
 ref: nuevoblog
+lang:
-lang: en
+  - en
-categories: [Announcements]
+categories: Announcements
-tags: [Synergy-GB]
+tags:
+  - Synergy-GB
-local_featured_image: 'oficina-sgb.png'
+local_featured_image: oficina-sgb.png
 author: Alexander A. Ramírez M.
 author_pic: Alexander_Ramirez.jpg
 author_email: alexander.ramirez@synergy-gb.com
+lead_text: >-
-lead_text: 'Nowadays it is extremenly importart to be in touch.
-Today we are launching our new Blog to share relevant information about what we do and our value proposition to all our followers.'
+  Nowadays it is extremenly importart to be in touch.
+Today we are launching our new Blog to share relevant information about what we do and our value proposition to all our followers.
+published: true
 ---

 We are launching this Blog to provide updated information.
 It is going to be evolving continuously and will add new and relevant information.